 The 10 Most Famous Awards Around

-Whatever the money and prestige attached to them, these prizes are often accompanied by striking awards.
+Whatever the money and prestige attached to them, these prizes are often accompanied by striking custom awards.
 Here at Cristaux, we love making awards to celebrate achievements.
 We love celebrating great design too.
 Here are 10 awards from outside the world of sports that are famous not just for their physical design but also for their influential power.

 1. The Nobel Prize

-This prestigious award is named for Alfred Nobel, who created dynamite.
+This prestigious trophy is named for Alfred Nobel, who created dynamite.
 The first Nobel Prize was presented in 1901, and the number of fields in which it is presented has increased to six since.
 Prizes are awarded in chemistry, physics, literature, medicine, economics and peace.
 In addition to receiving a diploma and a gold medal, winners in each category also receive a monetary prize.

 2. The Booker Prize

 Now known as The Man Booker Prize for Fiction, this is Britain’s most prestigious literary award.
 It’s handed out every year to one author whose outstanding novel was published during the previous 12 months.
 Being shortlisted to receive a Man Booker Prize is considered an honor in its own right as well.